paulknewton/pi-tank-watcher/PUMP.md

 * pump is not submersible, but has a spearate hose to suck the water.
 I didn't feel that strongly about an immersible vs. above-level pump, but I wanted to use the pump in different settings (not just for a sump pump)
 * the pump has a pressure sensor to detect when there is s blockage and cuts out the pump.
 This is useful if you want to connect the pump to a hosepipe (when you close the hosepipe, the water pressure increases then eventually stops the pump).
 I've used this a bit in other situations, but for this project the pump just keeps running into the rainwater tank.
 The other advantage is this pressure sensor will cut out the pump if it runs dry.
 This is useful in case my pump controller goes rogue or gets stuck.

-## The enclosure
-I mocked up the circuit on a prototyping breadboard to check it was working.
-I added a few LEDs to show when the controller is plugged in and when the lower- and upper-floats are activated.
-I added an override switch (to force pumping even back to the lower-level).

-Once I was happy with everything, I soldered everything up on a circuit board, and put it in an enclosure.
-I added some 3.5mm sockets for the water-level sensors.
-I also added an output signal to indicate when the pump switches on/off…which I plugged into my Raspberry Pi (but more on that later).

-IMG

-## Installing the floats
-I wanted a way to install the floats in the sump, but also protect them from getting knocked around.
-I came up with a solution using a short piece of plastic drainpipe and s drainpipe bracket which I screwed to the side of the sump.
-The sensor is screwed into an end-pipe cover, and the pipe is adjusted to get the correct height:

-IMG

 ## Logging the sump activity via Raspberry Pi
 Of course, all simple ideas soon grow into something more complicated.
 I wanted a way of monitoring the sump pump, particularly to get an idea how often it was switching on/off.